experiments-lain/Open-Eye-Sight/README.md

 ## Acknowledgement

-TODO
+Here we list a projects that were used in the Open-Eye-Sight implementation.

-- [CLIP](https://github.com/openai/CLIP): A powerful text-image embedding model.
+- [CLIP](https://github.com/openai/CLIP): A powerful text-image embedding model that uses contrastive learning approach.
+- [YOLOv8](https://github.com/ultralytics/ultralytics): A powerful computer vision model for object detection.
+- [DinoV2](https://github.com/facebookresearch/dinov2/tree/main): A powerful vision transformer model from Meta.